drscotthawley/audio-classifier-keras-cnn/README.md

 This was achieved by running for 10 hours on [our workstation with an NVIDIA GTX1080 GPU](https://pcpartpicker.com/b/4xLD4D).

 **Future Work**: I just got some medical data I want to try, and it will probably require some augmentation.
 And, this github repo and the code iself are still not "cleaned up" for public reading/usage.
-I'm not publicising this page, just putting it up for a few collaborators.
+Despite being a "public" repo, I'm not publicising this page, just putting it up for a few interested parties.

 <hr>
 -- [@drscotthawley](https://drscotthawley.github.io), March 2, 2017